Overview

 Topic Structure

-Each topic contains the content and metadata for a single learning unit:
+Each topic contains the content and metadata for a single learning unit.
+Here's an example topic definition in JSON:

 {